If you’re still stuck on the same old “call support” mindset, maybe it’s time to consider these 2018 customer service trends.

 A great example of self-service tools includes on-page step-by-step tutorials, online training courses, chatbots, and support articles.

 Developing effective customer experience software is not only complex but expensive.
 So, in order to avoid tremendous costs in developing different technology systems, several online businesses are opting to grow their integrations with other B2B services.

 In 2018, it is expected to have more information shared between systems, and an obvious adoption of “webhook” technology.
 This will facilitate the sharing of real-time information with users and the development of a fully-integrated customer service software.

 Everyone uses a smartphone, a lot actually.
 It has become an important device in people’s lives and you should definitely include it in your customer service strategy.

-80% of top websites are already mobile-friendly.
-Besides, over the past years, there has been a relevant increase of customer service interactions on social channels.
+80% of the top websites are already mobile-friendly.
+Besides, over the past years, there has been a relevant increase in customer service interactions on social channels.
 The most popular are Twitter (250%), Facebook Messenger and Instagram Direct.

 Live Chat, also turned out to be a great way to share information.
 Not only there are more chat sessions now than ever before, but also its drop off rate for long response times is higher than in other platforms.
 Maybe it’s time to build a chat solution into your customer service software?